Hong-ye-jun/Hong-ye-jun/README.md

 - 👀 I’m interested in computer vison and embedded system
 - 🌱 I’m currently learning stm32 development
 - 💞️ I’m looking to collaborate on ... guys who want to make robot by himself.
-- 📫 How to reach me ...I only konw little about English.So it would be great if you are patient enough.

 <!---
 Hong-ye-jun/Hong-ye-jun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.